 The Danakil Property is located approximately 600 kilometers from the Tadjoura port of Djibouti.
 This port will have low ocean freight transport costs to the fast-growing Southeast Asian market, a key competitive advantage to comparable assets in Russia and North America.
-A new bulk terminal at the port is expected to be completed in 2017 with the port easily expandable.
+A new bulk terminal at the port was completed in June 2017 with the port easily expandable.

 Product transportation to Djibouti will initially be by trucking.
 The government of Ethiopia has approved the construction of a new road between Ahmed Ela to Afdera which will reduce the total distance from the mine site to the new port of Tadjoura by over 200 kilometers.
 The contractor for road construction was announced in December 2016 and the road is expected to be completed in 2018.